ldesgoui/tf2-comp-fixes/README.md

   When enabled with `sm_remove_medic_attach_speed 1`, the Medic will not run as fast as its target if the target is faster.

+- **Make Engineer buildings solid**

+  When enabled with `sm_solid_buildings 1`, the Engineer's Dispenser and Sentry gun will be solid to teammates.

 - **Winger Jump Bonus Applies When Fully Deployed**